Barry's Coilguns

 So you probably need to estimate first how much time is needed.
 Look at a crude timing estimate for one approach to get some ballpark figures.

 The program will auto-scale the vertical axis to show multiples of 4 and 10 amps.
 Also, it will auto-scale the horizontal axis based on the natural frequency of the tuned LC circuit.
-It will display enough time for at least 2 complete cycles, and up to about 8 cycles.
+It will display enough time for at least 2 complete cycles, and as many as 8 cycles.
 Be sure to read the axis labels carefully to understand the scales.

 Trouble?